 - Deliver approximately 12 presentations annually using prepared Alzheimer’s Association consumer education programs on a variety of care and support topics.

 - Collaborate with local Association staff to expand programs by securing community partners, scheduling presentations, delivering the programs, and managing needed materials.

 - Serve as presenter for chapter-scheduled education programs and conferences.

-- Connect members of the community with additional Association services by proactively making referrals to Alzheimer's Association programs & free 24/7 Helpline.
+- Connect people with additional Association services and volunteer opportunities by proactively making referrals to Alzheimer's Association programs & free 24/7 Helpline.

-- Demonstrated success with public speaking, excellent presentation and education skills.
+- Demonstrated success with health education using excellent communication, presentation and adult education skills.

 - Comfort with computers and familiarity with email and PPT presentations.

 - Ability to network, and collaborate with staff, volunteers, and community partners.

 - Passionate about the Alzheimer’s Association mission with personal or professional experience with dementia preferred.

 - Must be age 21 to apply.
 Background checks are required.

 - Community Educators commit to delivering a target of 12 presentations annually.

 - All program volunteers participate in initial training and ongoing education and must comply with Alzheimer’s Association volunteer policies and procedures.

 - Terms are renewable upon successful completion of annual goal-setting conversation with your staff partner.